mayankkv1/spacex-launches-app/README.md

 # SapientAssignment

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.3.
+It shows a list of spacex launches and filters to filter the list.

 ## Development server